k2view-academy/K2View-Academy/articles/TDM/03_tdm_architecture.md

 ### TDM GUI
 This web application serves as the self-service for the following activities:
-- TDM setup, define Business Entities, TDM environments,  Roles and Permissions.
+- TDM definitions, define Business Entities, TDM environments,  Roles and Permissions.
 - Create and execute TDM tasks to provision the selected subset of entities or Reference tables to the selected environment.

 ### TDM GUI